Robert Cardillo: Director of the National Geospatial-Intelligence Agency

 Cardillo became the sixth NGA director in October 2014 and served until his retirement in February 2019.

 Controversy

-Cardillo's leadership at the National Geospatial-Intelligence Agency was marked by numerous issues that involved his leadership team and also his decision to have a family friend, Bobby Knight, deliver an address to the workforce on leadership.
-In 2015, Bobby Knight visited the agency and during that visit was accused by 4 female employees of inappropriate behavior.
-The result was an FBI investigation into the matter.
-While the FBI did not bring charges, the incident was a concern that affected agency employee engagement and morale.
+In 2015, Cardillo invited American men's college basketball coach Bobby Knight, a friend of his from their time at the United States Military Academy at West Point, New York, to deliver an address to the NGA workforce on leadership.
+Knight visited the agency, and was then accused by four female NGA employees of inappropriate behavior and physical contact.
+The result was a Federal Bureau of Investigation (FBI) and (CID) United States Army Criminal Investigation Division (CID) investigation into the matter.
+The FBI and CID did not bring charges and Federal authorities closed the cases.
+The incident was a concern that affected agency employee engagement and morale.